jasmine-tabuzo/jasmine-tabuzo.github.io/README.md

 2. Navigate to the `myresume` folder
 3. Delete the `index.md` file
 4. Delete the `about.md` file
-5. Move or copy your resume Markdown file into the folder
+5. Move or copy your resume Markdown file into the `myresume` folder
 6. Rename your resume file to `index.md`
 7. Open **Visual Studio Code**
 8. Open the `myresume` folder in Visual Studio Code
-9. Open your resume file, `index.md`, in Visual Studio Code
+9. Select your resume file, `index.md`
 10. Add the following lines of code to the top of your resume file, including the dashed lines:
 ```
 ---